-a l little more solder. - F F - J Between ground and hole 6, the meter should indicate an This checks for short circuits in the filament circuits of V- open 1 and \ circuit.
-V-9.
-Between ground and hole 11, the meter should indicate checks for short circuits and continuity in the B+ circuit.
-800 K Ω .
-This Between ground and hole 10, the meter should indicate an This checks for short circuits in the AVC line. open circuit.
-Between ground and hole 2, the meter should read under BANDSWITCH in the A, B, C, or D position.
-This tests circuit.
-40Ω , we the a ith the ntenna Between ground and the green wire from hole Z on the cor mponer nt side, the meter should indicate open circuit, except in BANDSWITCH position D, where the ohmmeter should read less than 1Ω .
-This checks the
+- Between ground and hole 6, the meter should indicate an open circuit.
+This checks for short-circuits in the filament circuits of V-1 and V-9. - Between ground and hole 11, the meter should indicate $800 \mathrm{K}\Omega$.
+This checks for short circuits and continuity in the B+ circuit. - Between ground and hole 10, the meter should indicate an open circuit.
+This checks for short circuits in the AVC line. - Between ground and hole 2, the meter should read under 40Ω , with the BANDSWITCH in the A, B, C, or D position.
+This tests the antenna circuit. - \square Between ground and the green wire from hole Z on the component side, the meter should indicate open circuit, except in BANDSWITCH position D, where the ohmmeter should read less than 1Ω.
+This checks the oscillator tuning circuit.